translate5/ZfExtended/docs/configuration.md

 This are (all following paths relative to APPLICATION_PATH):

     /config/application.ini
+    /config/MODULE.ini    → OPTIONAL
+    /modules/MODULE/configs/module.ini
     /config/installation.ini
-    /modules/MODULE/configs/module.ini
     In Database: PHP Entity Class DbConfig

+The given file order above is also the order in which the configuration is read.
+That means settings of a later imported file overwrites equal settings of ini files imported before.
+The entries in DB are imported at last.
+But since in the ini files the application it self is configured, settings defined in the DB are mainly to configure the application to runtime.
+So no conflicts should occur.

 Normally only the settings of the actual module are loaded.
-The settings of other modules can be imported if needed.
+The settings of other modules can be imported manually if needed.

 Contents of /config/application.ini
 -----------------------------------